A Close Look at 22nd Century Technology

 Irrespective of the different principle, regrettably this doesn't seem to have consequences story-wise.
 Like the familiar shields too, the hull plating gradually loses its strength after each hit, and with the hull plating still active there are already the usual explosions or discharges inside the ship, as they could be seen in "Broken Bow", "Fight or Flight" and many other episodes, including all of the end of the Xindi arc in the third season.

-Still, the importance of spacesuits in the 22nd century doesn't explain one of the most striking continuity errors of the whole series - although it was only in a small detail.
+Still, the importance of spacesuits in the 22nd century doesn't explain one of the most curious continuity errors of the whole series - although it was only in a small detail.
 Reed's spacesuit in ENT: "Minefield" sealed itself when it was penetrated by the spike from the mine.
 Agreed, this is a fabulous technology that might exist in the 22nd century.
 But Worf's spacesuit doesn't have this capability over 200 years later in "First Contact".
 Here a voice merely announces the decompression in progress.
-In retrospect, the error may lie rather with "First Contact", as a self-sealing with some sort of quick-drying glue does not appear as an overly complicated technology.
-Quite obviously in both contrary cases dramaturgical reasons superseded technological considerations.
+In retrospect, the error rather lies with "First Contact", as a self-sealing with some sort of quick-drying glue does not appear as an overly complicated technology.
+Quite obviously in both contrary cases the technological capabilities are plot-driven, rather than plausible for their time.

 As for the look of the 22nd century shuttles themselves, it makes sense that they are somewhat more streamlined than 100 years later.
 After all, they are used for atmospheric re-entry, and probably even more often than in times when transporters will be available on a regular basis.
 Without convenient shields that could protect the shuttle, the hull itself has to be constructed to cause as few air friction as possible.